Ig-Saad/bmad-test-repo-003/docs/brief.md

 ## Proposed Solution

 The BMad v6-Powered SDLC Platform Web UI is a comprehensive web-based platform that makes BMad-CORE's revolutionary AI-driven agile framework accessible to non-technical stakeholders through an intuitive web interface with native multi-format document support.
 The solution leverages BMad v6's proven architecture while extending it to web-based workflows.

+**Meta-Development Approach:** The web UI itself will be generated using the BMad framework, demonstrating the platform's capabilities while ensuring consistency with BMad v6 methodology and architectural patterns.
+This self-generating approach validates the framework's effectiveness for complex web application development.

-The platform consists of six core components:
+The platform consists of seven core components:

 **1. Scale-Adaptive Intelligence Engine:** Web-based implementation of BMad v6's three-track system with automatic complexity detection and workflow selection:
    - **Quick Flow Track:** Bug fixes and small features (minutes to hours) with streamlined web interfaces